 Powhatan County Public Library

-Join us for our free family “drive-in” movie in our Children’s Activity Room.
 Children are welcome to borrow one of our “cars” while they enjoy the movie.
 PCPL cars will be available on a first come, first served basis, so be sure to arrive on time.
-Children must be accompanied by an adult.

 On the third Wednesday of each month at 10AM, PCPL will offer a new inclusive program for adults with special needs and their caregivers called Library for All.
 Each hour-long program will offer a brief group discussion; a focused group activity or tour; and a craft or game.
 Caregivers must remain with attendees during each program.
 Here’s what we have planned: